x-cellent/kubernetes-cluster-demo/README.md

 - Cluster API

 The Kubernetes Special Interest Group (SIG) Cluster Lifecycle started Cluster API with the purpose of making deploying, updating, and operating numerous Kubernetes clusters easier.
 It uses Kubernetes-style APIs to automate cluster lifecycle management in this way.
-Clusters and nodes can be managed similarly like Pods and Deployments.
+Clusters and nodes can be managed similarly as with Pods and Deployments.

 Besides, there is a Cluster resource for managing clusters, a Machine resource (similar to the Pod resource for apps) and a MachineDeployment resource for managing machines (comparable to the Deployment resource for apps).